abdullahahsann/VideoEnhancementForSurviellance/README.md

 #  Realtime Video Enhancement For Surviellance using Machine Learning

-*This is for the moment 40% implementation of the project for my BCS in Computer Science's Final Year Project*
+*This is, for the moment, 40% implementation of the project for my BCS in Computer Science's Final Year Project*
 ## Table of Contents
 - [Introduction](#introduction)
 - [Problem Solution](#problem-solution)